How Long Do Fancy Rats Live? [Average Lifespan In Captivity]

 Read on to find out!

-The average life expectancy of a Fancy rat kept in captivity is between 30 and 33 months for females and between 33 and 36 months for males.
-They, therefore, have the distinction of being the pets that age the fastest.
+The lifespan of a fancy rat in captivity typically ranges from 30 and 33 months for females and between 33 and 36 months for males (~2 to 3 years), assuming proper care.

 It may not seem a lot, but it is almost triple that of their wild counterparts.